Guides

 • Confirm the exact SPF, scent, size, and active ingredient panel.

-• Prefer mineral active ingredients when the source evidence supports the exact product.
+• Prefer mineral active ingredients when the source supports the exact product.

 • Separate daily face sunscreen from beach, pool, and sports use cases.